 5. Reverse Osmosis Revolution 3-Stage Filter

-You don’t have to sell your limbs to afford a whole house water filter.
-Reverse Osmosis Revolution’s 3-Stage filtration system is an affordable alternative to more advanced makes.
+You don’t need to sell body parts to afford a whole house water filter.
+Reverse Osmosis Revolution’s 3-Stage filtration system is an affordable alternative to more advanced models.

-Don’t be confused by the name though; this is not a reverse osmosis machine.
+Despite the name, this is not a reverse osmosis system.
 The three stages of filtration are a sediment filter, granular activated carbon, and a carbon block.
-It clears a variety of chemical pollutants from your supply, as well as rust, dirt, and other natural impurities.
+It cleans a variety of chemical pollutants from your supply, as well as rust, dirt, and other natural impurities.

-It’s simple and effective.
-A nice touch is the extra set of filters you receive upon purchase.
+It is simple and effective.
+One nice bonus is the extra set of filters you receive with your purchase.

-We like what we see, and it comes at a fraction of the usual price.
-You’ll get excellent filtration on a budget.
-The extra set of filters is a nice courtesy that also saves you money on your first round of maintenance.
+This system provides excellent filtration at a fraction of the usual price.
+The free set of filters is a nice extra that helps you save money on your first round of maintenance.

 Great Water Quality

-Satisfied customers say that this filtration system visibly improved their water’s quality, especially in taste and odor.
+Numerous happy customers have reported that this filtration system noticeably improved their water quality, especially in terms of taste and odor.

 This filter might also improve the appearance of your water, making it clearer.

-Buyer’s praise this system, and many customers say that they regret not buying it sooner.
-It may not have features as advanced as other models, but its efficiency speaks for itself.
-Give it a try if you’re looking for a noticeable difference.
+Users praise this system, and many customers have said that they regret not buying it sooner.
+It has fewer advanced features than most top-rated models, but its efficiency speaks for itself.

 Missing KDF filter

-Like others on our list, this system is basic and does not include a KDF filter.
+Like some others on our list, this system does not include a KDF filter.
 Instead, it uses two carbon filters; one granular and the other a carbon block.
-This isn’t too much of a drawback, given the wonderful feedback on this system’s effectiveness.
+This doesn’t seem to be too much of a drawback, given the overall excellent feedback regarding this system’s effectiveness.

-Some users say that the drop in water pressure is significant.
-It’s worth the advantages of this system, but it may be frustrating if you use large amounts of water.
+Some users have reported that the drop in water pressure is significant.
+The benefits of this system are worth it, but the pressure drops can be frustrating if you use large amounts of water.

 |What does it filter?||Sediment, rust, chlorine, radon, volatile organic compounds (VOCs)|